- Name: Mag. art. Monika Gaggia, born Reitberger

 In May 2017 she started together with Detlef Dressler (Meininger Hofkapelle) und Prof. Dr. med.
 Sebastian Kerber (Campus Bad Neustadt) the nationwide pilot project Gesundheit am Meininger Staatstheater, focusing of an exemplary way how the cooperation of two institutions can improve health conditions of all occupational groups of a theater.

-Since 2017 Monika Gaggia is participating in the course of Dispokinesis of the Europäische Gesellschaft für Dispokinesis.
+Since 2019 Monika Gaggia is also a teacher of Dispokinesis of the Europäische Gesellschaft für Dispokinesis.
 This kind of body work after Gerrit Onne van de Klashorst helps musicians to unify posture, motion and musical expression.
 It’s a technic helping also with occurring anxiety and dystonia.